Mumbai–Ahmedabad high-speed rail corridor: Rolling stock

-Twenty-four red E5 Series Shinkansen trainsets will be procured to operate on the corridor, of which 6 are to be assembled in India.
-The trains will be modified to operate under Indian weather.
-Trains in Japan can withstand temperatures of up to 35 degrees celsius but the Indian trains will be able to operate at temperatures exceeding 50 degrees celsius; this can be achieved with the use of special cooling systems and air conditioners.
-Fine mesh dust filters will be fitted on air conditioners, blowers, and other important equipment on the Indian high speed trains to keep dust out.
+In July 2023, the NHSRC opened a tender for the supply of twenty-four enhanced E5 Series Shinkansen train-sets, of which 6 were to be assembled in India.

+NHSRC had sought E5 train sets modified to operate under Indian weather.
+Trains in Japan can withstand temperatures of up to 35 degrees Celsius but the Indian trains will be able to operate at temperatures exceeding 50 degrees Celsius; this can be achieved with the use of special cooling systems and air conditioners.
+Fine mesh dust filters will be fitted on air conditioners, blowers, and other important equipment on the Indian high-speed trains to keep dust out.
 Another modification is the provision of extra space to store heavy luggage by removing a few seats from the last coach of each train.

-Trains are proposed to have a length of between 10 and 16 coaches.
+Trains were proposed to have a length of between 10 and 16 coaches.
 Each train will have a passenger capacity of between 1,300 and 1,600 passengers.
 The system will be designed to operate trains at a maximum speed of 350 km/h, while the operational speed would be 320 km/h.
 Trains will be equipped with multi-purpose rooms that contain foldable beds for feeding mothers and patients, and the rooms will also be fitted with mirrors and baggage racks.
+Additionally, the seating arrangement may be slightly reduced by two seats per coach.

+According to an article from The Financial Express, the existing HVAC systems are usually sufficient, but a few minor layout adjustments are needed to maximize performance.
+To control dust levels, filter cleaning frequency must increase.
+The heavier weight of the cooling equipment was a hurdle throughout the redesign phase since it could affect energy efficiency.
+The power needed to maintain high speeds rises with weight, which may have an impact on the train's overall performance.
+To make matters more complicated, Indian passengers' average weight, including their luggage, is greater than that of Japanese passengers.
+A weight calculation analysis showed that simply by providing fewer seats, the Shinkansen in India could keep its weight similar to that of Japan's.